 include an output jack for insertion of a neckloop.

-How many receivers should be made available?
+How many receivers should I make available?

 The number of